SUSTAINABILITY

 CONSERVATION OF NATURAL RESOURCES

 Using wood from managed forests (Forest Stewardship Certified) and specifying recycled products helps preserve ecosystems and minimize waste.
-Another strategy is the use of prefabricated panel systems in lieu of stick-built construction.
-SIPs (Structural Insulated Panels) are manufactured wall panels in a factory.
-They reduce waste, maximize energy efficiency, increase durability, and reduce construction time.
+Another strategy we implement is the use of prefabricated panel systems in lieu of stick-built construction.
+SIPs (Structural Insulated Panels) are manufactured wall panels in a factory; they reduce waste, maximize energy efficiency, increase durability, and reduce construction time.
 Therefore, the project is more economical, sustainable, and much faster to construct.

 SMALLER STRUCTURES